-Budgeted cost: £34,706
+Budgeted cost: £36,035

 Activity Evidence that supports this approach Challenge number(s) addressed Improve the quality of wellbeing support through engagement with MHST, Trustwide Emotional Wellbeing initiatives, provision of ELSA support.
-There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF Social and Emotional Learnin g.pdf(educationendowmentfoundatio n.org.uk) 4 Embedding principles of good practice set out in the DfE's Improving School Attendance advice.
-This will involve training on PowerBI to The DfE guidance has been informed by engagement with schools that have significantly reduced levels of absence and persistent absence.
-5 support the attendance team to track pupil absence more thoroughly, identifying patterns which enable us to preempt and prevent absence.
+There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF_Social_and_Emotional_Learnin g.pdf(educationendowmentfoundatio n.org.uk) 4 Embedding principles of good practice set out in the DfE's Improving School Attendance advice.
+The DfE guidance has been informed by engagement with schools that have significantly reduced levels of absence and persistent absence.
+5

+This will involve training and release time for the newly created attendance team and support for staff to develop and implement new procedures including a reward scheme.
 The School Nurse provides a range of support for our pupils and their families.
 A significant proportion of the pupils who receive support from the nurse will be disadvantaged.
 The support ranges from prevention, identification, early support and access to specialist support.
 Evidence demonstrates that children's well being is paramount to ensure the child is physically and mentally healthy, before they are ready to learn.
 The school nurse employs a range of strategies bespoke and specific for the children.
 Mental Health and behaviour DFE Improving Attendance School Nursing 5

-Total budgeted cost: £149.845
+Total budgeted cost: £152,771